Updated: May 1, 2021

 – Apply sunscreen after the shower and before you get dressed.
 You are sure to cover all parts and won’t have to worry about getting sunscreen on your clothes.

 – Keep a lightweight scarf in your glove compartment to cover your neck and chest while driving.

-– Make sure to always keep an SPF 30 or higher beach umbrella in your car and use it for whenever you are sitting out in the sun.
+– Make sure to always keep an SPF 30 or higher beach umbrella in your car and use it whenever you are sitting out in the sun.

 2. Sun protective swimwear is a must.

 “Sun protective swimwear is a must for redheads!
-The beach and pool are extremely intense UV environment because the UV rays bounce off the water and sand.
+The beach and pool are extremely intense UV environments because the UV rays bounce off the water and sand.
 UV exposure leads directly to skin cancer and melanomas.
 Kids’ skin is particularly sensitive to the sun so UPF 50+ swimwear (especially rashguard swim shirts protecting the back and neck) have to be worn,” says Betsy Johnson from SwimZip.